tedca77/IME/README.md

 * Through adding the latitude and longitude – enter ```#latlon:lat,long (no spaces)```
 * Through adding a national Post Code – enter ```#postcode: SW1A1AA (no spaces)```
 * Through adding a Place Identifier – enter ```#place: 1```.
+Note that IME will never overwrite longitude and latitude information if it is already in the metadata.
+If you want to replace the longitude and latitude, you should clear out the old values first.
+(CHECK!!!)
 If you only use Windows for editing and managing your collection, put the above value somewhere in the Windows Comments Field (with a space after the values) – if you are using Adobe Lightroom or Adobe Bridge, put the value in the Instructions (IPTC) field.
 Note that Windows and tools such as Lightroom allow you to modify metadata on multiple fields at the same time so if you have a group of photos that are all taken at the same place you can add in one go.
 # Adding Dates
 For scanned photos, the dates in the metadata are unlikely to be correct.
 An instruction can be added to the Windows Comment or Instructions (IPTC) fields to provide a correct date within the metadata.
 This is of the form:
 ```#date:YYYY``` or  ```#date:YYYY-MM```  or ```#date:YYYY-MM-DD```
 This updates the **EXIFOriginalDate** field and will then be used with Events (see the next section) to provide location information related to events.
+If a file has already been processed by IME, and then new date information is added, then IME will re-process the file - this could including finding an event and geocoding.
+Adding a new date will overwrite the existing date, even if a previous date has been provided.
 # Finding Events
 Events can be used to add information such as a Title, Description or Keywords to a photo, based on the day or date.
 For instance,
 *	Every photo taken on Christmas Day could be given a title of ‘Christmas’;